plurid/plurid/docs/ARCHITECTURE.md

 ### 4.1 Docking and the page presentation

+Since 2026-09-06 docking is defined in BOTH presentations: the dock pose of a plane is face-on at the plane's FILL scale (`dockScale`: `min(view / plane)` within the zoom limits — 1 for a view-sized page, so everything below reads unchanged for the page presentation), and the rail renders in the space presentation too, its page pill docking the active plane (else the nearest).
+The viewcube's own fit cell is gone; the rail owns the fit.

 `space.presentation: 'page'` makes the space present as a SITE (2026-09-05, polished 2026-09-06).
 It is ONE knob with three defaults layered under the caller's configuration in `merge()` (`pagePresentationDefaults`: `fadeInTime: 0`, `opaque: false`, `elements.plane.height: 1`; a value still AT the space default counts as unset, so a runtime switch gets them too) and ONE derived state, the docked page.
 There is no mode flag.

 **The pose is the state.** `elements.plane.height` (flat `planeHeight`; ≤ 1 a fraction of the view height, > 1 px) is the general mechanism: the height every UNDECLARED plane renders at (`space/layout/size.ts` : `configuredPlaneSize`, the one definition the Plane and the layouts read), so in the page presentation every plane is view-sized.
 The camera DOCKS on a page (`interaction/camera/dock.ts`): `dockPose` = yaw −rotateY, pitch −rotateX, scale 1, pivot the plane center, offset 0, never pitch-clamped (a `rotateX: ±90` page docks face-on) — with `M = T(C+offset)·Rx·Ry·S·T(−pivot)` a view-sized plane then maps to view px 1:1, so at boot the identity camera IS the dock pose of root 0 and no fit runs. `isDocked` is "the camera IS the dock pose of this plane": scale 1, yaw = −rotateY, pitch = −rotateX within `DOCK_TOLERANCE` (1e-3), and the plane's CENTER projected within `docking.epsilon` (0.5 px) of the view center AT THE PIVOT DEPTH (`projected.cameraZ`) — two parallel pages a few hundred units apart project to the same point and are told apart by depth; the picture is compared, not the parameters, because zoom-at-cursor and the cursor pivot re-parameterize pivot/offset losslessly.
 A glossary: DOCKED (the camera is on a page), DESTINATION (the page a running swing lands on), CANDIDATE (`dockCandidate`: the shown page whose projected center is nearest the view center — what `space.dock` without a plane docks; a hidden root hides its subtree).